Academy unearths long-lost ‘race films’ in Black cinema exhibit

 “I was more than surprised...
 I didn’t know about this,” said director Charles Burnett.

+DuVernay added: “This work had to happen.
+It’s overdue.
+It’s important, it’s crucial work.

-“This exhibition showcases the generations of Black artists [on] whose shoulders we stand. — AFP
+“This exhibition showcases the generations of Black artists [on] whose shoulders we stand.” — ETX Studio